 $ oc create configmap --from-file=<templates-directory> smcp-templates -n openshift-operators

 Templates allow a cluster administrator to create reusable configurations that users may extend with their own customizations.
 Templates may also inerhit from other templates.
 As an example, if there are two teams with different control planes, say an accounting team and a website team, with a development and production configuration, then there could be a template called development and one called production and individual templates for the accounting and development teams that extend these two configurations with their own customizations.
 Individual control planes in the teams can customize these for the actual deployment.

-Templates follow the same configuration as a ServiceMeshControlPlane so if you get a ServiceMeshControlPlane working, you can then include it as a template.
-To add custom templates, create a ConfigMap called smcp-templates in the openshift-operators project.
 This ConfigMap will contain a collection of templates to use.
-The ConfigMap must then be mounted in the operator at /usr/local/share/istio-operator/templates/.
+The ConfigMap must then be mounted in the operator at

-For example, create a ServiceMeshControlPlane and instead of using oc apply to create it in the cluster, save it in a directory called <templates-directory>.
-Follow the instructions below to create and configure a ConfigMap containing this new template.
-Additional templates can be added to the ConfigMap as desired.
+For example, create a ServiceMeshControlPlane and instead of using oc apply to create it in the cluster, save it in a

+$ oc create configmap --from-file=<templates-directory> smcp-templates -n openshift-operators